apertus-open-source-cinema/webui/README.md

 yarn install
 ```

-Now you need to start *ctrl* and adjust the symlink `ctrl_mountpoint` to point to the mountpoint of ctrl.
+Now you need to start *nctrl* and adjust the symlink `ctrl_mountpoint` to point to the mountpoint of nctrl.
 A development server that listens on port 3000 can be started with:
 ```
 yarn watch